bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Mostly Clear
+- Clear
-- 49% humidity
+- 51% humidity
-- 10 mph wind
+- 11 mph wind
-- 16% cloud cover
+- 0% cloud cover
 - 56 AQI 🟨
-- 0.28 inches of rain expected in the next 48 hours
+- 0.98 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>